MLShukai/pamiq-core/docs/user-guide/gym.md

 ## Overview

-The `pamiq_core.gym` module provides seamless integration between [Gymnasium](https://gymnasium.farama.org/) (the maintained fork of OpenAI Gym) and PAMIQ Core's interaction system.
-This allows you to use any Gymnasium environment as a PAMIQ Core environment and implement agents that work with Gymnasium's observation and action spaces.
+The `pamiq_core.gym` module provides seamless integration between [Gymnasium](https://gymnasium.farama.org/) (the fork of OpenAI Gym) and PAMIQ Core's interaction system.
+This allows you to use any Gymnasium environment as a PAMIQ Core environment.

 ## Key Components